 How Long Does It Take for an Ulcer to Heal?

-Stomach ulcers that are being treated should heal within eight to 12 weeks.
+Stomach ulcers that are being treated should heal within eight to 12 weeks10.
 If a stomach ulcer takes longer than this to heal, it is considered to be a complicated, unique case that will likely require more advanced treatments than just a typical course of medicine.
 More complex stomach ulcers may take several months or more to heal, but this depends on the specific situation.

 Do Stomach Ulcers Go Away on Their Own?

 Some stomach ulcers may go away on their own.
-However, stomach ulcers that go away by themselves are likely to reoccur.
+However, stomach ulcers that go away by themselves are likely to reoccur11.
 This is because the environment that caused the ulcer to initially occur still exists.
 Without treatment, stomach ulcers may heal by themselves, but the underlying problem will make them reoccur over and over again until the problem is addressed.

 Finding Treatment for Alcohol Abuse